What does a satellite system consist of?

 wall mounts and ground stands are made in our own workshops and are made with thick steel.
 Galvanised

-masts are made of 3.2 mm steel (or thicker).
+are made of 3.2 mm steel (or thicker).
 Galvanized clamps are included.
-Most ground stands and wall
+Most

 mounts are black They are etch-primed and stove baked in an oven.
 Our wall mounts are not compromised by